Theory of Special Relativity: Abstract

 \section{Abstract}

 Special Relativity is taught to physics sophomores at Johns Hopkins University in a series of eight lectures.
 Lecture 1 covers the principle of relativity and the derivation of the Lorentz transform.
 Lecture 2 covers length contraction and time dilation.
 Lecture 3 covers Minkowski diagrams, simultaneous events and causally connected events, as well as velocity transforms.
 Lecture 4 covers energy and momentum of particles and introduces 4-vectors.
 Lecture 5 covers energy and momentum of photons and collision problems.
 Lecture 6 covers Doppler effect and aberration.
 Lecture 7 covers relativistic dynamics.
 Optional Lecture 8 covers field transforms.
 The main purpose of these notes is to introduce 4-vectors and the matrix notation and to demonstrate their use in solving standard problems in Special Relativity.
 The pre-requisites for the class are calculus-based Classical Mechanics and Electricity \& Magnetism, and Linear Algebra is highly recommended. {\bf These are lecture notes, not original research work by the author.
 Use at your own risk; please report typos and other problems to the author.
-This is version 2.0 (September, 2016).}\footnote{Changes from v.1.0: 4-vector notation changed from $\underline{P}\circ\underline{P}$ to $P^{\mu}P_{\mu}$; small editorial changes.}
+This is version 3.1 (September 2018).}\footnote{Changes from v.1.0 to v.2.0: 4-vector notation changed from $\underline{P}\circ\underline{P}$ to $P^{\mu}P_{\mu}$; small editorial changes.
+Changes from v.2.0 to v.3.0: added section 7.4; small editorial changes.
+Changes from v.3.0 to v.3.1: fixed typos; added clarifications; small editorial changes.}